Last updated on October 25th, 2018 at 08:05 pm

 Since I watched many of the matches of this just-gone UEFA Euro 2012 hosted in Ukraine and Poland, I made notes of the coolest hairstyles I saw among all soccer players that played this tournament.
 What follows are my 12 picks plus an extra 4 suggested by our readers and the goal is to pick between all of us the one player to be crowned as the “King of Manes” of the UEFA Euro 2012!

 Portuguese Cristiano Ronaldo favored the Side Swept hairstyle during the Euro 2012 and would change his hairstyle at half-time in all matches to a side Faux Hawk or a Metro Mullet.
-Cristiano Ronaldo uses hair gel and keeps his wavy hair in place even during matches with strong hold gel.
+Cristiano Ronaldo uses hair gel and keeps his wavy hair in place even during matches with strong hold gel (use THIS one here).

 Robin Van Persie